A Guide to Reactive Printing Process

 Fabric washing and drying before printing

-Gumming cutting need to do if their scope of gumming cutting allowance
+Gumming cutting need to be do if their scope of gumming cutting allowance

-Before production shade match of fabric with standard fabric
+Before production shade match the fabric with standard fabric

 Screen check